kevinsogo/compgen/README.md

 # Contributing

+- This is quite new so there are probably bugs.
+Please report the bugs to me so that I can take a look and fix them!

 - Feel free to request features/changes/improvements you'd like to see.

 - [See this list.](docs/HELP.md) Looking forward to your merge request!